 If you’re running your CNC at slower speeds that means that your bit is making fewer cuts.
-A feed rate of 14,000 RPM will make just a good a cut as a feed rate of 18,000 RPM, but the advantage is that because you are making fewer cuts, your bit will stay sharper and cut as well for twice as long.
+A feed rate of 14,000 RPM will make just a good a cut in certain situations as a feed rate of 18,000 RPM, but the advantage is that because you are making fewer cuts, your bit will stay sharper and cut as well for much longer.

 Although there are some jobs for which you’ll need to run your router at faster speeds, like cutting dovetails, when you are running at slower speeds, especially on corners, you will reduce the risk of your wood charring.
 This, in turn, means fewer hours of sanding for you.

 At a slower speed, your router can perform at as much as 20 decibels quieter than at top speed.
 You’ll still need to wear ear protection, but it will be more pleasant for your co-workers and neighbors.

 Although running your variable speed router at lower speeds is beneficial, too-high speeds may burn and tear out your workpiece, while too-low speeds might leave you with a rough cut and can reduce productivity as well as production rates.
 Here are tips to help you find your optimum routing speed: